-Vice President, Access Services
+Vice President, Wireless

 Milo has been a part of the Internet development community for more than 25 years.
 He is currently the vice president of Access Services at Google, where he oversees a number of projects to improve access to the Internet.

 Prior to joining Google in 2010, he was founder and CTO of M2Z Networks, a company that sought to deploy a national broadband wireless network system, and before then he was co-founder and the Chief Technology Officer of Excite@Home, where he led the development of the company's national infrastructure, and helped deliver the first major cable operators, including the development of the DOCSIS cable modem standard.
 Earlier, Milo worked at NASA's Ames Research Center, where he developed the first peering point between backbone networks, and managed primary west coast interconnect for the Internet, and architected and managed the global NASA Science Internet, including the deployment of the first Internet connections to a number of countries around the world.